rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 ![alert](/images/alert.png)

 Oh no!
 The introduction of `CreateRemoteThread()` is a step too far in Cortex's opinion.
+This means that putting our shellcode in a code cave won't work because we have no way of redirecting execution to that address.
+Additionally, the [Control Flow Guard (CFG)](https://learn.microsoft.com/en-us/windows/win32/secbp/control-flow-guard) mitigation was enabled on this host, which would likely have prevented this anyway.

 <br/>
 <hr/>

 # The Story So Far
-We have shellcode at a known address, but when we tried to `CreateRemoteThread()` to execute it, Cortex became uncomfortable and killed our notepad process.
+We have our shellcode in a code cave at a known address, but when we tried to `CreateRemoteThread()` to execute it, Cortex became uncomfortable and killed our notepad process.
 Creating a separate thread inside notepad to run the shellcode is nice because it has the benefit of keeping notepad alive and responsive, but is actually not necessary.
 After all, notepad is a sacrificial process in this scenario, so as long as our shellcode runs, we don't really care if notepad crashes afterward.

 <br/>
 <hr/>